 Ages: STEM Bridge Experience is for incoming Mason first year students only.

 Description: In this weeklong, on-campus experience, incoming first year students will experience science courses and the college lifestyle before the fall semester.
 Students will also get specific and daily guidance in mathematics.
-Students will review lab protocol, exam preparation, and experience sample classes from Mason faculty.
-There will also be advising, career sessions, time to meet current Mason students, and opportunity to make new friends.
+Students will review lab protocol, exam preparation, and experience sample classes from George Mason faculty.
+There will also be advising, career sessions, time to meet current George Mason students, and opportunity to make new friends.
 A daily math portion of camp will aim to improve math placement scores and prepare students for college math courses.
 On the first day (if needed) and last day of camp, students will have the opportunity to take the math placement test.
-Students can choose to reside on Mason’s Fairfax campus for the duration or commute daily to and from camp.
+Students can choose to reside on the Fairfax campus for the duration or commute daily to and from camp.

 Website

-Contact: Kelly Knight, College of Science STEM Accelerator, 703-993-5478
+Contact: Kelly Knight, College of Science, STEM Accelerator, 703-993-5478

 Location: Fairfax Campus